 - Test - we send out samples free of charge for testing in the actual environment to which it will be exposed

-There are all kinds of options available when choosing barcode tags.
+There are all kinds of options available when choosing barcode labels or barcode tags.

 There are destructible and/or security options that provide protection and deter theft in addition to tracking important information about the asset.
 Onsite printable asset tags provide the flexibility to have a preprinted logo that can be customized onsite with more print information, i.e. barcode.
 Paint-resistant barcode tags allow customers to attach the asset tag and not have to alter the paint process.
 The paint easily scratches off allowing for a easy barcode scan.
 There are also custom hanging tags that can be used for a variety of different applications.

 There are many benefits to doing your asset management with barcode asset tags with the primary benefits being increase efficiency and accuracy.
 Barcode is an automated data capture method meaning there is no manual entry required.
 Simply scan the barcode asset tag and the scanner reads the number on encoded into the barcode.
 That unique number is associated with a specific asset and the information about that asset.
 No manual entry means no fat-fingered mistakes that can case errors in data collection.
 Plus, scanning a barcode is much faster than entering the number manually allowing companies to be more efficient - saving time and money.

 What is the best way to monitor assets?

 There are several ways to monitor your assets and the method you use will depend on your business.
 Metalcraft specializes in RFID and barcode asset tracking systems.
 Therefore, we strongly recommend those if you’re just starting out.